CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-12.md

       ![](../media/ex-12-5.png)

-1. Scroll below to find more suggested questions to improve your understanding of the solution.
+1. Scroll down to discover additional suggested questions to enhance your understanding of the solution.

       ![](../media/ex-12-6.png)

-1. Click on the dropdown for **Generate plan (1)** and click on **Generate code (2)** for a detailed plan and the associated commands to be used will be generated.
+1. Click on the **Generate plan (1)** dropdown and select **Generate code (2)** to generate a detailed plan along with the associated commands to be used.

       ![](../media/ex-12-7.png)